 Registering with the System for Award Management (SAM) is a required step in order for your organization to be able to apply for federal grants.
 The information below describes SAM and explains the free registration process.

 Purpose of SAM

 SAM is a web-based, government-wide application that collects, validates, stores, and disseminates business information about the federal government's trading partners in support of the contract awards, grants, and electronic payment processes.

 Before Registering with SAM

 Use the SAM Status Tracker to check your organization's registration status with SAM.
 You may also contact your grant administrator, financial department, chief financial officer, or authorizing official to identify whether your organization has already registered with SAM.
 If your organization is already registered, take note of who is listed as the E-Business Point of Contact (EBiz POC).

 It is the EBiz POC within your organization who must register your organization with SAM.
 The EBiz POC is also responsible for approving your Grants.gov roles request.

 NOTE: The EBiz POC must renew your organization's SAM registration annually.
 Updates made in SAM are reflected in Grants.gov the next business day.

 How to Register with SAM

 To register with SAM, go to the SAM website with the following information:

 When your organization registers with SAM, you must designate an EBiz POC.

 What's an AOR?
-They are the staff members in your organization who are allowed to submit applications in Grants.gov, but there's more information on this process in Step 3: Create a Username & Password.
+They are the staff members in your organization who are allowed to submit applications in Grants.gov.
+For more information on Grants.gov roles, review the Workspace Roles page.